 Bernie Sanders is moving up in the polls (although, keep in mind, those are more about name recognition than support at this point) and raised the most money by far ($18 million) in the first three months of 2019.

 Kamala Harris is in second place with $12 million and Beto O’Rourke in third place with $9 million.
 O’Rourke announced his candidacy later than Harris, though.
 Jonathan V. Last of the conservative anti-Trump site The Bulwark argues Harris has fallen from top to middle contender.

 Elizabeth Warren is the most serious policy candidate so far with detailed plans for everything from childcare to housing.
 Party actors and voters are not impressed.
 Her financial director quit when she refused to accept money from big donors, she is below the undeclared Biden in the endorsement primary and in the single digits in the polls.

 Ross Douthat on Biden’s dilemma: if he apologizes for his personal familiarity and past centrist views on abortion and crime to appease the left, he could lost respect from precisely the constituency Democrats hope he could win back from Donald Trump: blue-collar voters in industrial states.

 Ezra Klein interviewed Buttigieg and came away impressed.

 Nathaniel Rakich on the challenges of polling the crowded Democratic primary field.

 Anthony Williams on why mayors don’t become presidents — and why that might change.

-Nick Ottens is the founder and chief editor of the Atlantic Sentinel.
+Nick Ottens is the founder and editor of the Atlantic Sentinel.